 One thing I haven’t mentioned yet is the price.
-The Microsoft Headphones 2 come in at $230 which is much cheaper than Sony and Bose’s flagships; it’s also more affordable than the previous Surface Headphones.
+The Microsoft Headphones 2 comes in at $230 which is much cheaper than Sony and Bose’s flagships; it’s also more affordable than the previous Surface Headphones.
 So you get a slightly better battery life than the originals and better Bluetooth codec support for less money.
 There’s really no reason to get those if you want a pair of Surface headphones.

-Even if you compare these to the Sony WH-1000XM4, I’d say these hold their own thanks to good enough sound quality, noise cancelling, and superb multipoint connectivity that’s still slightly better than Sony’s.
+Even if you compare this to the Sony WH-1000XM4, I’d say this holds its own thanks to good enough sound quality, noise cancelling, and superb multipoint connectivity that’s still slightly better than Sony’s.
 If you want the best codec support and the absolute best noise cancelling then no, these aren’t for you.
-But if you want to save some money and get a pair of headphones that can still go toe-to-toe with the competition and come out on top in a few key areas, then I have no problem recommending the Surface Headphones 2.